ManApart/quest-command/readme.md

 * Convert climbing paths to generic paths with directions dictating next path isntead of up/down only
 * Make starting a journey event based / handle replacing an existing event
 * Jump during a climb path jumps to the bottom
+* Equipping items
+  * unequip the item if it was equipped elswhere
+  * unequip partial word match
+  * Equipped command to see what's currently equipped

 **Validation tools**
 * Seperate from test suite